Frequently Asked Questions About Property Taxes

 These assessments are not a tax, they are a charge for value received as determined by the appropriate governing body.
 The charge does create an enforceable lien on your property.

-We will accept a payment that is for taxes only.
-However, the assessments are enforceable liens on your property and the property can be sold through the foreclosure process if the assessments are not paid.
-Most of the assessments also charge interest and penalty on late payments.
+We will not accept a payment for property taxes only.
+The special assessments are enforceable liens on your property and should be included as part of your payment.
+The property can be sold through the foreclosure process if the assessments are not paid after 3 full years of delinquency.
+Most assessments also charge interest and penalty on late payments.

 If you believe the tax is unlawful or excessive and want to preserve your right to seek a refund in court you must submit a separate written statement saying you are paying the tax under protest and stating all of the reasons why you believe the tax paid under protest is unlawful or excessive.
 This statement must accompany your tax payment.